Information about building processes, return/exchange policies, shipping information, and more.

 - There is a single pair of speaker wires coming from the back of your amplifier.

 Why not hook up the unfiltered fullrange signal from that single pair of speaker wires to a wide range / full range radiator speaker driver of tasteful sonic design, and then only use the supporting frequencies that you must and in a fully intentional, minimalist, yet effective way in terms of the drain from the voltage of your amplifier?
-(Like the active crossover inside our Modular Outboard Subwoofer Amplifier or the whisper of voltage needed to run our supertweeter found in the Triton).
+(Like the active crossover inside the Outboard Subwoofer Amplifier or the whisper of voltage needed to run the supertweeter found in the Triton).

-We feel like the real race that needs to be run has been the same one all along - to convince the ear, brain, and heart (beat) that the music is entire, complete, and real.
+I feel like the real race that needs to be run has been the same one all along - to convince the ear, brain, and heart (beat) that the music is entire, complete, and real.
 Almost 100 years into direct radiator speaker design, realistic sound quality still comes from wide range / full range paper cones, and wood enclosures.
-And so we went looking to natural, traditional materials and materials science for our next sources of inspiration.
+And so I went looking to natural, traditional materials and materials science for my next sources of inspiration.

 To drive the subwoofer, your stereo amplifier sends a small amount of voltage into the "high level inputs" of the active crossover of the Outboard subwoofer amplifier.
 This is a stable, minimal load that does not affect the sound of the fullrange speakers, which are still being run full range without any signal filtration.